pingcap/docs/tiup/tiup-cluster-topology-reference.md

     - If `global.deploy_dir` is a relative path, the component is deployed to the `/home/<global.user>/<global.deploy_dir>/<instance.deploy_dir>` directory.

 - `data_dir`: The data directory.
-Default value: "data".
+Default value: `"data"`.
 Its application rules are as follows:

     - If the absolute path of `data_dir` is configured at the instance level, the actual deployment directory is `data_dir` configured for the instance.